-- They represent our Catholic school image and tradition. - They discourage differences brought about by various income levels, thus eliminating unnecessary peer pressure and allowing the attention of the students to be directed to learning. - They assure that the dress standards of the school emphasize neatness. - They promote an image of pride both at and away from school and help create a positive climate of discipline and responsibility. - They are less costly to families and more easily maintained. - They promote an attitude of moderation and modesty.
+- They represent our Catholic school image and tradition. - They discourage differences brought about by various income levels, thus eliminating unnecessary peer pressure and allowing the attention of the students to be directed to learning. - They promote an image of pride both at and away from school and help create a positive climate of discipline and responsibility. - They are less costly to families and more easily maintained.